-- Annual privacy and security training as well as training for all new staff - All agents of CCN are required to sign Confidentiality Agreements that set out their obligations to protect personal health information - CCN executes Participation Agreements with hospitals that outline both parties' privacy obligations - CCN is located in a secure location with external video monitoring and progressive grades of physical security - CCN uses firewalls, network encryption, and intrusion detection systems to maintain the integrity of its networks
+- Annual privacy and security training, as well as training for all new staff - All agents of CorHealth are required to sign Confidentiality & Non-Disclosure Agreements that set out their obligations to protect personal health information - CorHealth executes Participation Agreements with hospitals that outline both parties' privacy obligations - CorHealth is located in a secure location, with external video monitoring and progressive grades of physical security - CorHealth uses firewalls, network encryption, and intrusion detection systems to maintain the integrity of its networks

-Inquiries, Concerns, or Complaints Related to Information Practices
+3.1.8 Inquiries, Concerns, or Complaints Related to Information Practices

-CCN's "Protection of Personal Health Information" policy provides that individuals may direct inquiries, concerns, or complaints related to the CCN's privacy policies, procedures and practices and CCN's compliance with PHIPA and its Regulation to CCN's Privacy Officer and provides contact information for the Privacy Officer and CCN's Provincial Office.
+CorHealth's "Protection of Personal Health Information" policy provides that individuals may direct inquiries, concerns, or complaints related to the CorHealth's privacy policies, procedures, and practices, and CorHealth's compliance with PHIPA and its Regulation to CorHealth's Privacy Officer and provides contact information for the Privacy Officer and CorHealth's Provincial Office.
 Inquiries, concerns, or complaints can be made via mail, email, or telephone.
-Individuals may direct complaints regarding CCN's compliance with PHIPA and its Regulation to the IPC.
-CCN's privacy policy and patient brochure also provides contact information for the IPC.
+Individuals may direct complaints regarding CorHealth's compliance with PHIPA and its Regulation to the IPC.
+CorHealth's privacy policy and patient brochure also provide contact information for the IPC.

-Transparency of Practices in Respect of Personal Health Information
+3.1.9 Transparency of Practices in Respect of Personal Health Information

-The "Protection of Personal Health Information" policy provides the purposes for which personal health information is collected by CCN.
-It provides for an information brochure explaining those purposes, which are to be given to all patients at the time of the collection of their personal health information and is also available on the CCN website.
-Under the "Protection of Personal Health Information" policy, information about the Registry must be publicly available on the CCN website.
+The "Protection of Personal Health Information" policy provides the purposes for which personal health information is collected by CorHealth.
+It provides for an information brochure explaining those purposes, which are to be given to all patients at the time of the collection of their personal health information and is available on the CorHealth website.
+Under the "Protection of Personal Health Information" policy, information about the Registry must be publicly available on the CorHealth website.

-1.2 Policy and Procedures for Ongoing Review of Privacy Policies, Procedures and Practices
+3.2 Policy and Procedures for Ongoing Review of Privacy Policies, Procedures and Practices

-Annual Review of Privacy and Security Policies and Procedures Policy
+3.2.1 Annual Review of Privacy and Security Policies and Procedures Policy

-The policy and associated procedures have been developed and implemented for the ongoing review of the privacy policies, procedures and practices put in place by CCN.
-The purpose of the review is to determine whether amendments or new privacy policies, procedures and practices are required.
-CCN's policy on the review of its privacy policies has been combined with its policy on review of its security policies.
+The policy and associated procedures have been developed and implemented for the ongoing review of the privacy policies, procedures, and practices put in place by CorHealth.
+The purpose of the review is to determine whether amendments or new privacy policies, procedures, and practices are required.
+CorHealth's policy on the review of its privacy policies has been combined with its policy on review of its security policies.

-Under the policy, the Privacy Officer reviews CCN's privacy and security policies and practices at the beginning of each fiscal year or as otherwise directed by the IPC.
-The Privacy Officer is required to ensure that CCN policy reflects advancements in technology and in industry practices, and also to implement initiatives set out by the IPC or changes to applicable laws including PHIPA and its Regulation.
+Under the policy, the Privacy Officer reviews CorHealth's privacy and security policies and practices at the beginning of each fiscal year or as otherwise directed by the IPC.
+The Privacy Officer is required to ensure CorHealth policy reflects advancements in technology and industry practices, and to implement initiatives set out by the IPC or changes to applicable laws, including PHIPA and its Regulation.
 In the event that the law is changed or the IPC issues new guidelines or orders that impact procedures, the Privacy Officer is required to review and make appropriate changes to policy as soon as is reasonably possible, before the scheduled annual review.
 Policy reviews are conducted with respect to recommendations made by the IPC, in privacy impact assessments, privacy and security audits, and in reports arising from investigations into any privacy or security breaches.
-In the review process, the Privacy Officer considers the degree to which existing policies have been successfully implemented and the level of consistency among policies, procedures and practices and may make recommendations in these regards.
+In the review process, the Privacy Officer considers the degree to which existing policies have been successfully implemented and the level of consistency among policies, procedures, and practices and may make recommendations in these regards.

-Information regarding the reviews of CCN's privacy policies, procedures, and practices conducted since November 1, 2013 is available in Part 5 of this document.
+Information regarding the reviews of CorHealth's privacy policies, procedures, and practices conducted since November 1, 2016 is available in the Privacy and Security Indicators section of this document.